theupdateframework/python-tuf/README.md

 ## Overview

 At the highest level, TUF simply provides applications with a secure method of obtaining files and knowing when new versions of files are available.
 We call these files, the ones that are supposed to be downloaded, "target files".
-The most common need for these abilities is in software update systems and obviously that's what we had in mind when creating TUF.
+The most common need for these abilities is in software update systems and that's what we had in mind when creating TUF.

 On the surface, this all sounds simple.
 Securely obtaining updates just means: